 If you like spreadsheets and control, Kathryn Hannah’s Personal Finance Bundle probably has everything you’re looking for and more.
 If you’re a paper and pencil person, a notebook or specialized journal may be all that you need.

-If you’d like to get a better understanding of what you own, where you own it, how it’s all performing, and how likely it is to last a lifetime, Personal Capital can be an invaluable free tool.
+If you’d like to get a better understanding of what you own, where you own it, how it’s all performing, and how likely it is to last a lifetime, Empower can be an invaluable free tool.